miho/AsyncUtils/README.md

 // continues after all tasks have been executed
 ```

-Of course, we could use Streams, Fork-Join and Futures.
+Of course, we could use Streams, Fork-Join APIs and Futures.
 But either the APIs require a lot of boilerplate code
-or they lack features such as control over how exceptions are handled or how to specify how many threads should be used to process the tasks.
+or they lack features such as control over how exceptions are handled or how to specify how many threads should be
+used to process the tasks.